About the TEAC NT-505

 To take advantage of these DACs — and get the absolute best sound quality from the NT-505 — connect its USB input to your computer.
 This is an asynchronous USB input, which allows the NT-505's DAC to control the timing clock signal instead of your computer.
 This reduces timing jitter to the lowest levels possible for smoother, more detailed sound.
 The USB input also supports playback of the widest variety of music files, including high-res PCM up to 768kHz/32-bit and DSD up 22.5MHz.

 If you choose the convenience of streaming, you won't sacrifice much in the way of sound quality.
 This player connects to your network via Ethernet.
 From there you can download the free TEAC HR to your Apple or Android device.
 It lets you choose music from Tidal or Qobuz on your phone or tablet, while it streams directly through the player's powerful DACs.

 The app also gives you access to music stored on your computer or networked hard drive — including your high-resolution files.
-And with a future firmware update, the NT-505 will be completely compatible with Roon, a service I've called "a music obsessive's virtual playground."
+Also, the NT-505 is completely compatible with Roon, a service I've called "a music obsessive's virtual playground."
 This service collects and catalogs your music collection, and serves it up alongside exclusive photos, liner notes, and music recommendations.